jfdm/edda/data/test.md

     - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here

-1. Make sure your commit messages are along the lines of:
 1. Make sure you have added any necessary tests for your changes.
 1. Run all the tests to assure nothing else was accidentally broken.